lborcard/rosalind_problems/README.md

-# rosalind_problems
+# Rosalind problems

-repo of the solutions to rosalind problems
+The problems here are part of the website rosalind.com from the Bioinfomartic stronghold.